terra-money/docs/docs/Concepts/glossary.md

 ## Market swap

 A swap in Terra Station that uses the Terra protocol's market function.
 Market swaps occur between Terra stablecoin denominations or between Terra and Luna.
-Market swaps spend gas and incur either a [Tobin tax](#fees) or a [Spread fee](#fees), but are not subject to a [stability fee](#fees).
+Market swaps spend [gas](#fees) and incur either a [Tobin tax](#fees) or a [Spread fee](#fees), but are not subject to a [stability fee](#fees).

+**Examples**
+- Swapping UST for KRT in Terra Station will charge a Tobin tax and gas fees.
+- Swapping Luna for UST in Terra Station will charge a spread fee and gas fees.

 To learn how to use the market swap feature in Terra station, visit [how to use Terra Station](/How-to/Terra-Station/Swap.html#market-swap).

+For more information on fees, visit [Fees on Terra](./fees.md).

 ## Mint